-Documents submitted to the court in paper form will be imaged to facilitate the creation of an electronic case file. he paper document will not be retained by the court.
+Documents submitted to the court in paper form will be imaged to facilitate the creation of an electronic case file.
+The paper document will not be retained by the court.
 The Clerk's office can accommodate submission of non-electronic documents or exhibits in special circumstances as defined by Supreme Court or local court rule.

-A docket entry that is electronically visible will record the date and time a document is received into the court file by the clerk of court.
+A docket entry that is electronically visible will record the date and time a document is received into the court file by a Clerk of the Appellate Courts.